Liberal Arts diploma

 transfer to other educational institutions.
 Students planning to obtain the

-Bachelor of Arts offered by the Arts division can complete the diploma and
+Bachelor of Arts offered by the college of Arts can complete the diploma and

-satisfy the general program requirements for the degree and the lower-level
+satisfy the general program requirements for the BA degree and the lower-level

-requirements for their majors/extended minors.
+requirements for their major, extended minors, or minor program(s).
 Students who pursue the Liberal

 Arts diploma will be subject to the policies on academic standing, continuance

 in program, and academic warning that apply to the program they have been

 It is the students responsibility to ensure all program requirements are met.
 This should be done by regular consultation with an Arts Advisor.